-To enter Shivapuri Nagarjun national park, you can buy an entry ticket at the entrance of the national park.
+To enter Shivapuri Nagarjun National Park, you can buy an entry ticket at the entrance of the national park.
 The entry fee for foreigners is NRs.
 1000, for SAARC nationals, the entry ticket costs NRs.
 600, and for Nepalese visitors, the entry fee is NRs.
 100 only.

 10. Makalu Barun National Park

-Away from the hustle and bustle of the city lies a heavenly place, which has to be a nature’s blessing to Nepal.
-Makalu Barun national park is a hidden gem of Eastern Nepal established in 1992.
+Away from the hustle and bustle of the city lies a heavenly place, which has to be nature’s blessing to Nepal.
+Makalu Barun National Park is a hidden gem of Eastern Nepal established in 1992.